fredrikburmester/simple-js-lightbox/README.md

 ## Release History

+* 0.0.2
+    * Removed a bug on mobile

 * 0.0.1
     * Work in progress

 ## Bugs

-There is a bug on mobile right now where touch is disabled after opening and closing the lightbox.
+[Fixed] There is a bug on mobile right now where touch is disabled after opening and closing the lightbox.
+Fixed by adding `display:none;` on the lightbox div.

 ## Contributing